-The 2022 Housing Needs Assessment provides an in-depth summary of housing trends and needs in West Kelowna.
+The 2022 Housing Needs Assessment provides a deep dive into housing trends and needs in West Kelowna.
 The Housing Strategy was developed to address the housing needs identified in this report, including projected housing need (2023 to 2031).
 Reference to the 2021 census was also made to identify current housing need as captured by the "core housing need" measure.

-The City's Housing Needs Assessment projected a total need of 1,816 units between 2023 and 2031.
-The 2021 census showed 790 households in core housing need which is considered part of total units needed.
-Based on these figures, the City needs an average of 326 additional units per year to keep up with population growth and to address current housing needs in the community.
-In order to address current core housing need, a portion of the required units will need to be below market rate, to varying degrees.
-This makes up approximately one-quarter of new units for homeownership and 40% of rental units.
-This target can serve the implementation of the Housing Strategy by providing a goalpost for which to measure success and identify issues.
+The City's Housing Needs Assessment estimated a projected need of 1,816 units between 2023 and 2031.
+The 2021 census showed 790 households in core housing need.
+Based on these figures, the City needs an average of 290 additional units per year to keep up with population growth and to address current housing needs in the community.
+This target can serve the implementation of the Housing Strategy by providing a goalpost for which to measure success and to identify issues.